openflam/openflam.github.io/index.md

 ## VPS Map server

-This is a reference implementation of a map server that provides the Visual Positioning Service (VPS) using neural-network based feature extractor and matcher.
+[VPS map server]({% link pages/tools/map-server.md %}) is a reference implementation that provides the Visual Positioning Service (VPS) using neural-network based feature extractor and matcher.
+The server provide both map creation and localization endpoints.
 We also provide an augmented reality application that displays the tagged waypoints against the real-world using the VPS.
+See [Map Server]({% link pages/tools/map-server.md %}) section for documentation on how to create and localize against maps.

 <video src="/assets/videos/spatial_server.mp4" autoplay loop muted width="500"></video>